 Image Library Policy

 Library visitors are permitted to download an unlimited number of images from the library for personal, educational, scientific or professional uses.
 Commercial use and further distribution of library images is prohibited.
 When using library images for allowed purposes, please credit the photographer.
 Copyrighted images are clearly marked.
 In cases when photographers copyright photographs, contact information and instructions are provided to obtain permission for use.
+Additionally, the best image from our library for each wilderness areas appears as the main image for that area (landscale or horizontal images only).

 The above only applies to the Wilderness Connect image library.
 To download and use images from our Flickr group, please follow Flickr's guidelines.